Training LLMs on HPC Systems: Best Practices from the OpenGPT-X Project: Profiling and Visualization

 For analyzing and visualizing the training and system metrics, TensorBoard and LLview~\footnote{\url{https://github.com/FZJ-JSC/LLview}} were used actively.
 TensorBoard was utilized for visualizing key metrics like loss curves, training accuracy, and hyperparameters, offering real-time dashboards that were crucial for model optimization.

-LLView is an in-house developed software ecosystem that serves as a highly integrated reporting and visualization tool for jobs running on the HPC infrastructure~\cite{muller24llview} at JSC It allows users to analyze how efficiently their allocated resources are being used~\cite{maloney2024HPCMonitoring}.
+LLView is a software ecosystem developed at JSC that serves as a highly integrated reporting and visualization tool for jobs running on the HPC infrastructure~\cite{muller24llview}.
+It enables users to analyze the efficiency with which their allocated resources are being utilised~\cite{maloney2024HPCMonitoring}.
 In OpenGPT-X it was used to visualize large-scale training metrics across multiple nodes.
-LLView allowed monitoring CPU and GPU throughput, efficiency, and system-level performance, which was vital for ensuring the efficiency of the distributed training process.

 By combining these profiling and visualization tools, the OpenGPT-X project achieved more effective training workflows, enabling the team to monitor and optimize the performance of large models and their training infrastructure, ensuring high scalability and resource efficiency throughout the process~\cite{John:1007707}.